Part of a personal injury class action lawsuit? Not sure if you currently should belong to one? Learn how they work from Mullen & Mullen Law Firm.

 Initially, the presiding court decides whether the suit should be certified as a class action lawsuit.
 Both parties move toward trial.
 But just like any other suit, the claim can be settled at any point.

 The court must approve any settlement agreement.
 And all members of the suit must receive notification of that settlement or a case dismissal.

-You don’t have to.
-Some choose to “opt out” and bring their own claim.
+You do not have to be part of a class action lawsuit.
+Some people choose to “opt out” and bring their own personal injury claim.

-What Should I Do If I Get a Notice in the Mail about a Class Action Lawsuit Affecting Me?
+What Should You Do If You Get a Notice in the Mail about a Class Action Lawsuit Affecting You?

 Read the information you get in the mail.
 Go to the website for further details.
 Contact a personal injury attorney about your rights – especially if there’s significant compensation at stake.

-At the end of a suit, attorneys get their costs and fees.
-Just like a personal injury claim, they get paid a percentage of the entire recovery.
+At the end of a suit, personal injury attorneys get their costs and fees.
+They get paid a percentage of the entire recovery.

 The lead plaintiff receives their amount, which is partially determined by their participation in the lawsuit.
 All class members then divide the rest of the recovery.